MEDITATION METHODS

 Imagination

-The enjoyment of any meditation or mindfulness exercise depends on if you are in pain in any way.
-Also if you are emotionally blocked with stress and tension.
-'Being conscious and letting go' can be focused on any pain or body stiffness as a healing technique, at the least as an inner massage.
+The enjoyment of any meditation or mindfulness exercise depends on if you are in pain in any way; or even if you are emotionally blocked with tension anywhere.
+'Being conscious and letting go' can be focused on any pain or body stiffness as a healing technique.
+Actually trying to breathe into the area is an inner massage.

-Use your imagination in any way you want to heal stiffness or pain.
-There are a number of other ideas on the next page.
+Use your imagination in any way you can imagine to heal stiffness or pain.

-Extra Body Breath Exercises develops all these ideas.
+More Body Breathing Exercises develops all these ideas.

 Back to Chapter Seven : Creative Dozing